pfreemantlm/dev-standard/Platform/CampaignService.md

 ## getAdvertisers

-Returns a mapping of ID:Name for all Advertisers available to your Campaign Self Service account.
+Using the parameter `(campaignservice)getAdvertisers` this will return a mapping of ID:Name for all Advertisers available to your Campaign Self Service account.
 An Advertiser ID will be required to create and update Campaign data.

 No input data is required for this function, besides the authentication cookie.